srimalisa/alphacloud/README.md

 ---

-- [ ]  Implement an event listener for the model, such as create, delete or update.
+- [ ]  Implement an event listener for the model, such as created.
+- [ ]  Ensure your API can respond with blazing speed.

 # 🏆 Outcome